We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 Assign links to Educake study guides, and link to other resources

-Encourage students to set themselves tests for practice
+Encourage students to set themselves quizzes for practice

-Create template tests to share with your department
+Create template quizzes to share with your department

 1. Ask students to use Educake on their mobile phones

-If students have access to a smartphone, the Educake app enables them to answer questions and review revision materials.
+If students have access to a mobile phone, Educake enables them to answer questions and review revision materials.
 It means students can complete quizzes wherever they are and don't need access to a computer.

 “The kids can do Educake on their phones which does help so it's not about a having to sit with a screen with the desktop… it's totally doable on the phone size screen.”
 Catherine Wilson, Head of Science, Castleford Academy